DataDog/documentation/content/en/account_management/guide/usage-attribution-migration.md

 provided in the field `metadata.pagination.next_record_id`.
 This can be supplied in the query parameter `next_record_id` to retrieve the next page.

-In order to migrate to the v2 API, users should retrieve all pages for the given day.
+In order to migrate to the v2 API, retrieve all pages for the given day.

 #### Data cardinality

 In the v1 API, data is broken down by all three tags.

-In the v2 API, data is broken down as specified in the query param `tag_breakdown_keys`.
+In the v2 API, data is broken down as specified in the query parameter `tag_breakdown_keys`.

-In order to migrate to the v2 API, users should supply all chosen tags in the parameter `tag_breakdown_keys`.
+In order to migrate to the v2 API, supply all chosen tags in the parameter `tag_breakdown_keys`.

 #### Usage type names